What are Expat Offshore Investment Bonds?

 Why issue bonds offshore?

 An offshore bond is a tax efficient wrapper that can hold a variety of assets, like stocks and shares or mutual funds.
 One reasons bonds are issued offshore is because this adds the legal and tax shield of a life insurance policy to an investment portfolio.
-The offshore investment bond can be structured to combine a life insurance policy and a portfolio to create a wrapper that investors can buy, manage and sell their assets through.
+The offshore investment bond can be structured to combine a life insurance policy and a portfolio to create an investment wrapper that investors can buy, manage and sell their assets through.

 There can be potential tax advantages and investor protection advantages when issuing this type of bond offshore.